d0iasm/blog/_posts/2020-04-03-xv6-on-my-riscv-emulator.md

 PLIC is one of the memory mapped devices as well as UART, and if we look at [the implementation of QEMU][qemu virt], we can see that PLIC is mapped from the position of `0xc000000` with the size of `0x4000000`.

 The main function of PLIC is to tell which peripheral interrupted which hardware thread.
-[Xv6's implementation of interrupts][xv6 plic claim] shows that the function `plic_claim` gets a value from PLIC which identifies which peripheral interrupted.
-[Xv6's implementation of PLIC][xv6 plic] shows that the function `plic_claim` just reads a memory-mapped value at the position of `PLIC_SCLAIM`.
+[Xv6's implementation of interrupts][xv6 plic claim] shows that the function `plic_claim` gets a value from PLIC that identifies which peripheral interrupted.
+[Xv6's implementation of PLIC][xv6 plic] shows that the function `plic_claim` just reads a memory-mapped value from `PLIC_SCLAIM`.
 Therefore, it should write a value that identifies the peripheral devices at this address when an interrupt occurs although it's not implemented yet at this point.

 ### March 18, 2020 ([1e7964f: src/interrupt.rs][0318 interrupt])
 I implemented interrupts.

-Until now, UART and PLIC peripherals that have been implemented have only been able to read and write values that exist at memory-mapped addresses, but have not yet been able to make interrupts occur.
+Until now, UART and PLIC peripherals have only been able to read and write values that exist at memory-mapped addresses, but have not yet been able to make interrupts occur.

-When an interrupt occurs in [`src/interrupt.rs`][rvemu plic claim], the value to identify the peripheral is written to the `sclaim` register in PLIC.
+When an interrupt occurs, the value to identify the peripheral is written to the `sclaim` register in PLIC in [`src/interrupt.rs`][rvemu plic claim].
 This allows the interrupt handler in an OS to read this value and identify which peripheral device generated the interrupt.

 ### March 18, 2020 ([e535d27: src/devices/clint.rs][0318 clint])
 I implemented CLINT (a core-local interruptor) for timer interrupts.

 CLINT is one of the memory mapped devices as well as UART and PLIC, and [the implementation of QEMU][qemu virt] shows that CLINT is mapped from the position of `0x2000000` with the size of `0x10000`.

-If we look at [the xv6 implementation][xv6 timerinit] that initializes the timer, we can see that the 1000000 value of the interval time plus `MTIME` is written to the `CLINT_MTIMECMP` position.
+If we look at [the xv6 implementation][xv6 timerinit] that initializes a timer, we can see that the sum of the interval time (1000000) and `MTIME` is written to the `CLINT_MTIMECMP` position.
 A timer interrupt occurs when the value of the `MTIME` register, which counts the number of cycles executed by the CPU, becomes larger than `MTIMECMP`.

 ### March 20, 2020 ([c225992: src/devices/virtio.rs][0320])
 I implemented the part of reading and writing a disk via virtio which is a disk and network interface.